uts-cic/athanor-server/src/main/paradox/user/product_dependencies.md

-#### Product Dependencies
+## Product Dependencies

-The following products are required to build and run TAP, and to potentially help you contribute to the TAP project.
+The following products are required to build and run Athanor-Server, and to potentially help you contribute to the project.
-They are basically the tools required to run an SBT play application.
+They are basically the tools required to run an SBT application.
 Other dependencies are also specified in build.sbt and will be automatically downloaded during the first build.

 Many of the tools/products will be downloaded during the build as build.sbt dependencies or indirectly by other products.
-Perhaps you want to **start with cloning and building TAP, then refer to the list in this section in response to errors to see what you might be missing**.
+Perhaps you want to **start with cloning and building Athanor-Server, then refer to the list in this section in response to errors to see what you might be missing**.

 1. Git